databrary/design/ridir-16/narrative.md

 Datavyu does not store code definition information at all.
 CHAT-formatted files employ a structured set of well-defined keywords that describe the content of speech transcripts and other metadata such as the speaker, context, etc., and user-defined codes are usually tagged as comments.
 Transana, Mangold Interact, and Noldus Observer XT allow code definition information to be stored within the coding files or in linked files, but there are often size limits on the amount of text that may be inserted into the code description or definition fields.
-As a result, researchers who use these tools regularly augment the information about specific codes or coding schemes in external word processing or spreadsheet documents (Gilmore & Adolph, 2016).
+As a result, researchers who use these tools regularly augment the information about specific codes or coding schemes in external word processing or spreadsheet documents.

 For tools that store code-specific definitions in the coding files, the project team will build upon the import functions developed as part of Project 2.
 Developing an interface for users to enter code-specific information stored in coding manuals poses a somewhat bigger challenge.